Gwinnett Tech IT Support - https://gwinnetttech.edu/

 These emails did not come from the school.

-Never tell anyone your password or text verification code
+Never tell anyone your password or MFA verification code

-No one from the school will ever ask you for your password or text message verification code.
+No one from the school will ever ask you for your password or MFA verification code.

 Any message that asks for this information is a scam.